About Healthy Aging

 FIT BOLD Research Study

 Did you recover from depression in the past two years?
 Are you age 60 or older?
 You may be able to participate in a research study to help better understand how lifestyle modification affects the brain in recently depressed older adults.
 Participants will take part in one of two healthy lifestyle programs, each facilitated by a personal coach.
 Compensation and travel reimbursement is provided.

 Are you age 30 or older?
 You may be able to participate in an at-home study of muscle training to investigate the effect of muscle strengthening on bone, sleep, and quality of life.
 This study involves 3 in-person visits to the Duquesne University campus and daily muscle training (15 minutes) over 6 months.
 Eligible participants must have no condition that would limit their ability to exercise.

 Do you experience occasional “senior moments” with your memory?
 Are you an African American man or woman who is at least 60 years old?
 Do you have a family member or close friend who can accompany you on study visits?
 If so, you may be able to participate in a research study to help identify memory problems at the earliest stages of Alzheimer’s disease.

 15104 Seniors Project

 Are you or someone you know aged 65 or older and live in the 15104 ZIP code?
 Learn about a research project that is studying healthy aging and what factors allow people to preserve their ability to think, remember, and solve problems over time.
 This study involves a yearly interview of up to 3 ½ hours for up to 5 years.
-Compensation and small gift provided.
+Compensation provided.

 Do you plan on receiving a COVID-19 vaccine?
 You may be able to participate in a study to help determine the effect of the vaccine on autoimmune disease.
 This study involves 4 visits over 6 months.
 Eligible participants must not be diagnosed with any autoimmune disorder.